robocomp/robocomp/tools/robocompdsl/README.md

-RoboCompDSL's User Guide.
+RoboCompDSL's User Guide
 ============

-This will be an user guide.
+## Introduction

+## ICE Middleware Components

+## ROS Middleware Components

+## Future improvements

+  1.- Generate .ice files.

+  2.- generate components which can use ICE/ROS Middleware with same interface.

+  3.- We will be happy to consider all your suggestions.